Anchamber-Studios/hevonen/Readme.md

 - [htmx](https://htmx.org/) - jump on the new hype train!
 - postgreSQL - stable and established db with good services for a free tier.
 Don't need any fancy unproven stuff for the DB for now.
 - [tailwindCSS](https://tailwindcss.com/) - keept it to the standard since I'm not a frontend dev
+- Web Components - use the html standard instead of a framework

 ## Setup